This Savory Smoked Salmon ‘Cheesecake’ is a unique and delicious appetizer for any occasion, it’s guaranteed to be the hit of the party!

-Heads up everybody, this smoked salmon cheesecake is a-mazing.
+Heads up everybody, this smoked salmon ‘cheesecake’ is a-mazing.
 I think it’s got everything you could ever want in an appetizer – great looks, personality, a wonderful smoky flavor, and you can spread it on a cracker!
 What’s more, it travels well, freezes well, and wows everybody who tastes it.
 Try it once and I bet it’ll become ‘the thing you bring’ to every party going forward.
 You’ll be famous for it, mark my words.
 Go ahead, claim it as your own, no one needs to know you found it here, I won’t tell.
-I adapted it from Cynthia, who’s made it every Christmas for years.
+I adapted it from Cynthia, at What A Girl Eats, who’s made it every Christmas for years.
 It’s that kind of recipe, once you try it, you’ll want to make it your signature dish.

 This is perfect for any occasion, but since Valentine’s Day is just around the corner, that’s what I was thinking about.
 I made it in two small sized cheesecake pans, each 4 1/2 inches in diameter.
 I figure you can eat the first one and freeze the second for a later rendezvous.
 The recipe is easy to put together, and the concept is fun.
 The name alone….savory smoked salmon cheesecake…lets you know this is seriously sensuous stuff.